InsaneBroccoli/bf_controller_tuning/markdown/technical Documentation/technical_Documentation.md

 Spectrum analysis extends the ideas of spectral analysis by providing a richer, multi-dimensional understanding of the signal’s frequency content over time or in our case thrust.
 By grouping FFT segments into bins across an additional axis, such as throttle or angle, this technique maps the power spectrum as a function of both frequency and a chosen variable.
 This multi-dimensional approach is particularly useful in applications that require an understanding of how system dynamics evolve during flight.
 Relevant methodologies and results are documented in the [Spectrum Analysis section](https://github.com/InsaneBroccoli/bf_controller_tuning/blob/PA_final/markdown/Spectrum_Spectogram/Spectrum_Analysis.md).

+### Gang of Four Analysis

+The Gang of Four plots provide a compact overview of the closed-loop behaviour of the control system.
+The show how the tuned

 # 4. Working steps and Problems

 ## 4.1 Simulations